 Straws elsewhere in history

 A little later the association with imbibement gets a little racier as depicted on a Babylonian clay plaque from around 2000 BC.
-The plaque, shown at the Israel Museum3Plaque depicting a copulating couple drinking beer, Babylonia, Israel Museum , depicts a woman and man engaged in a sexual act.
+The plaque, shown at the Israel Museum8, depicts a woman and man engaged in a sexual act.
 We can see a woman leaning forward drinking beer from a straw.
 And so our love affair, quite literally, with the straw began.

 Patrick McGovern is a biomolecular archaeologist and researcher and the Penn Museum.
 His work “the history of Man, The Drinker” looks at our history with alcoholic drink.
 He notes that similar methods for making and drinking cereal brews can be observed in Mesopotamian barley beer, Chinese rice wine and American corn chica.
 The common thread?

-Elsewhere in the world in South America, Mate is created from the dried leaves of the yerba mate plant steeped in hot water.
+Dried leaves of the yerba mate plant steeped in hot water brew Mate in South America.
 The result is a hot drink a bit like tea.
-Traditionally Mate is drunk through a metal straw from a hollow gourd.
+Traditionally, Mate is drunk from a hollow gourd through metal straws,